Portfolio optimization with mixture vector autoregressive models: Application to the US stock market

 Several models were fitted.
 In terms of diagnostics, a $\MVAR(3;3,2,1)$ was chosen as best fit.
 Estimation was carried out on the first $864$ observations, omitting the last two for out-of-sample prediction.

-Given parameter estimates and the one step ahead predictive distribution at $t=864$, we calculated weights for the minimum variance portfolio made of these assets, which yelds a mean return of approximately $0.0024\, (0.24\%)$.
+Given parameter estimates and the one-step ahead predictive distribution at $t=864$, we calculate weights for the minimum variance portfolio built with these assets, which yields a mean return of approximately $0.0024\, (0.24\%)$.
 The standard deviation associated with this portfolio is $\sigma_{\MVP} = 0.0092$.

 Now, assume we would like to increase our mean return to $0.007 = 0.7\%$.
 We can calculate optimal weights

 Weights are interpreted as follows: an investor shall short-sell an amount of around $0.58$ times their inital capital in DELL stocks, and reinvest the new total in the remaining three assets, with a major bet on MFST and IBM.
 The idea behind this is that it is believed that DELL stocks will decrease in value between the present and the nearest future, and therefore one could short-sell to make a profit.
 On the other hand, it is believed that the remaining three assets will increase their value in the same time span, and in particular MSFT stocks.
 However, the standard deviation associated with this portfolio is $\sigma_{\EFF} = 0.0139$, a slight increase compared to $\sigma_{\MVP}$, considering the scale of the data.